CUAHSI/gallery/project-documents/design/design-doc-1.0.md

   - Provide a centralized collection of code and modeling workflows that exist within (and outside of) HydroShare, organized in a manner that makes them easy to navigate for instructional and research applications.
   - Create web landing pages for all CUAHSI-hosted web applications.

+### 1.1 Inspiration

+- matplotlib gallery
+- pangeo gallery
+- cybergisX
+-

+### 1.2 Alignment with CUAHSI Services

+- Hydroshare: discovery for high quality code
+- Virtiual University code modules
+- App hosting landing pages
+- Advertisement for cloud computing services; JH, MO, etc.

-### 1.1 Alignment with CUAHSI’s strategic objectives.
+### 1.3 Alignment with CUAHSI’s strategic objectives.

 This work contributes to the following strategic objectives ([CUAHSI Strategic Plan](https://www.cuahsi.org/uploads/pages/img/StrategicPlan_SinglePages.pdf):